Investors see no let-up in bond market strain

 If bond investors believe inflation will stay high—or even rise further—they would demand higher yields to compensate for the loss in purchasing power.

-Market-based measures of long-term inflation expectations, or so-called breakevens, rose to 2.507% on the benchmark 10-year note on Friday, close to a three-year high.
-Breakevens reflect, in part, investor confidence in the Federal Reserve's ability to rein in inflation over time.
+Market-based measures of long-term inflation expectations, or so-called breakevens, rose to a three-year high of 2.508% on the benchmark 10-year note two weeks ago, but slipped to 2.49% late on Monday.
+Breakevens reflect, in part, investors' view on the Federal Reserve's ability to rein in inflation over time.

 ING's Garvey warned that even a small increase in inflation expectations—to around 2.6% or 2.7%—could push yields noticeably higher.
 "That's how you get the next 10, 20, 30 basis points into the upside in yields very easily."